Vilma Núñez: Early life

 Vilma Núñez was born on 25 November 1938 to unmarried parents, causing a series of exclusions in her young life in conservative Nicaragua: she and her mother Tomasa Núñez Ruiz were unwelcome at school, church and social clubs in Acoyapa, Chontales, perhaps also because of the local influence of her father's wife.
 Her father, Humberto Núñez Sevilla (no blood relation to her mother), was a Conservative Party leader and Somoza critic who was often imprisoned during Núñez's childhood, though he also served as a deputy in parliament during Anastasio Somoza Garcia's rule.
 His example of political engagement was influential for Vilma, whose first acts of resistance against the Liberal Somoza dictatorship came in the form of support for Conservatives, though she ultimately concluded there was little difference between their ideologies and neither sufficiently addressed social injustice.

 Núñez Sevilla died in 1947, leaving an inheritance to Vilma Núñez and two of her siblings, Léon and Indiana, but this again left their mother subordinate, as funds were not bequeathed directly but instead disbursed at a trustee's discretion.
 These early experiences motivated Núñez's later human rights activism as well as her desire to go to law school, though her mother wanted her to study architecture.

 She did not begin school until age eight, and eventually moved to Managua in search of a good secondary school that would accept her, ultimately enrolling at Colegio Madre del Divino Pastor.
 At 19 she enrolled at the National Autonomous University of Nicaragua (UNAN) in Léon, studying law.
 There she studied with Carlos Tünnerman, then a young professor, who later became a member of the Group of Twelve leading supporters of the Sandinista (FSLN) rebels and eventually the Minister of Education for the FSLN government.

-Whilst at UNAN, Núñez survived the student massacre of 23 July 1959, when the Somocista National Guard fired on a student demonstration, killing four students and two onlookers and injuring almost 100 more people.
+Whilst at UNAN, Núñez survived the student massacre of 23 July 1959, when the National Guard of Nicaragua fired on a student demonstration, killing four students and two onlookers and injuring almost 100 more people.
 Sergio Ramírez, later vice-president of Nicaragua, was also a student survivor of the day.
 It was considered a turning point in the political consciousness of the "Generation of 1959" or the "Generation of July 23" and later commemorated as the national Day of the Nicaraguan Student.